Where to Take a Sommelier Course in Paris?

 1. French wine regions

-2. The main grape varieties
+2. Major grape varieties

 Chardonnay, Pinot Noir, Sauvignon, Syrah…

-One day, you'll smell a wine and say, "That's clearly Pinot Noir."
+One day, you'll smell a wine and say: "That's clearly Pinot Noir."

 And you'll be right.